ShefaliDigikar/CSV-to-Linked-Open-Data-Cloud/README.md

  ![image](https://user-images.githubusercontent.com/45465068/98400642-652dad00-208a-11eb-9036-e888cb10f683.png)

-   1. A LOD cloud is formed using RDF Triples(Subject Predicate Object), so the first step is to preprocess the data into a suitable format.

-   2. Converting the CSV file into RDF triples.
-Each product has a unique ID which is chosen as the subject, the attribute name as the predicate, and the specification details for that particular attribute as the object.
+   1. Convert the CSV file into RDF triples(Subject Predicate Object).
+Product ID is chosen as subject, attribute name as predicate, and specification details as object.

-   3. A LOD cloud consists of nodes and edges.
-The nodes in the cloud are always unique.
-Here nodes denote the subject and object present in the triples, whereas the predicate denotes the edges in the graph.
+   2. The nodes in a LOD cloud are always unique.
+The nodes denote the subjects and objects in the triples, and the predicate denotes the edges in the graph.
    ![sw1](https://user-images.githubusercontent.com/45465068/98401310-7a570b80-208b-11eb-832b-f2866d0e3dc0.png)